thoas/bokchoy/README.md

 ## Introduction

-Bokchoy is a simple and distributed Go library for queueing tasks and processing them in the background with workers.
+Bokchoy is a simple Go library for queueing tasks and processing them in the background with workers.
 It should be integrated in your web stack easily and it's designed to have a low barrier entry for newcomers.

 It currently only supports [Redis](https://github.com/thoas/bokchoy/blob/master/broker_redis.go)